 The fall came after Beijing vowed on Friday to fight back against U.S. President Donald Trump’s decision to impose 10% tariffs on $300 billion of Chinese imports, ending a month-long trade truce.

 “The fallout has been most evident in the Asia region,” MUFG analyst Derek Halpenny said.
 “We certainly expect to see general FX volatility increase in the coming days with daily PBOC (People’s Bank of China) CNY fixes an important focus each day.”

-The currencies of other Asian economies are closely linked with China’s growth prospects also dropped.
+The currencies of other Asian economies closely linked with China’s growth prospects also dropped while stock markets sold off sharply.
 The Korean won fell 1.4% against the dollar, on course for its biggest one-day loss since August 2016.
 The new Taiwan dollar fell more than 0.7%.